The Heart Attack: Plot

+Balking at surgery costing thousands, George opts to consult Eckman for only $38.
+Jerry, failing to dissuade George, comes along for comedy material—and for "cosmic" intuition on his own scribbles.
+Eckman criticizes George's birth month and bans him from showering with hot water, then serves him tea with cramp bark, cleavers, and couch grass while putting him in a pyramid.

+George has an allergic attack and turns bright purple.
+He is rushed to the hospital again, but the ambulance EMT accuses the driver of stealing a piece of Chuckles from him.
+George, Jerry, and Kramer are dumbfounded as the driver stops to beat up the EMT, then drives off without him.
+Still fighting mad, the driver crashes.

+Elaine's date with the doctor ends with him holding her by the tongue while lecturing on tongue anatomy.
+Elaine is quickly turned off.

+George ends up in a neck brace for whiplash, speechless from having his tonsils out, and slathered with antihistamine cream, and still gets no ice cream.
+Jerry, also in a neck brace, notes that he will pay much more than originally planned.
+Meanwhile, Kramer has gone to Eckman for treatment.
+The B movie comes on TV again, and Jerry realizes that he wrote down "flaming globes of Sigmund", which is no longer funny in the light of day.
+George is grateful when Elaine brings him ice cream, but ends up throwing it to silence the irritable man.

 Production

 "The Heart Attack" was written by Larry Charles.
-Like George, Charles had his tonsils removed and grow back later in life.
+Like George, Charles's tonsils grew back after they were removed.
 He was inspired to write the ambulance scene by a news report about an ambulance driver and EMT who stopped an ambulance in the middle of traffic so that they could get out and have a fist fight, leaving a dying patient in the back.

-This is the first episode in which Jerry's bedroom is shown.

 The doctor's tongue fetish was more extreme in Charles' original draft, but these scenes were cut over concerns that they were too dark.

 Jerry's line "You're not a doctor, but you play one in real life" is a play on a famous line from a 1986 commercial for cough syrup: "I’m not a doctor, but I play one on TV."

 In a bizarre coincidence, the episode seemingly makes an outlandish prediction when Jerry attempts to have Tor translate the note he wrote.
 Upon examining it, Tor laughs and mutters "Cleveland 117, San Antonio 109", leaving Jerry even more baffled.
 Twenty-eight years after the episode aired, the Cleveland Cavaliers beat the San Antonio Spurs 117–109.